magma/magma/docs/readmes/howtos/ue_ip_address_management.md

 corresponding component on the NMS (e.g. gateway, network, subscriber) and use the JSON editor to edit its configuration.

-## Enable Bridged Mode
+## Non-NAT config option for AGW

-To configure an AGW in bridged mode, you need to disable NAT on the AGW.
+To configure an AGW in Non-NAT mode, you need to disable NAT on the AGW.
-Note that this is a gateway-level configuration, so you will need to change this for every AGW in the network that you want to run in bridged mode.
+Note that this is a gateway-level configuration, so you will need to change this for every AGW in the network that you want to run in Non-NAT mode.

 ```
 API: /lte/{network_id}/gateways/{gateway_id}/cellular